home-assistant/home-assistant.io/source/getting-started/integration.markdown

    ![Screenshot of the workday integration on the integrations page](/images/getting-started/workday_select_integration.png)

    - This opens the integration details page.
-   - On the details page, we see that this integration has one {% term service %} and one {% term entity %}.
+   - We see that this integration has one {% term service %} and one {% term entity %}.
+   - **Documentation** opens the documentation page of this integration.
+   - **Known issues** opens the GitHub issue tracker, filtered for issues related to this integration.
+     - This allows you to see if other users reported issues related to that integration.
+   - **Enable debug logging** lets you [activate the debug logs for that integration](/docs/configuration/troubleshooting/#debug-logs-and-diagnostics).

    ![Screenshot of the workday integration details page](/images/getting-started/workday_sensor_details.png)